netdata/netdata/ml/README.md

 - Netdata uses [dlib](https://github.com/davisking/dlib) under the hood for its core ML features.
 - You should benchmark Netdata resource usage before and after enabling ML.
 Typical overhead ranges from 1-2% additional CPU at most.
 - The "anomaly bit" has been implemented to be a building block to underpin many more ML based use cases that we plan to deliver soon.
 - At its core Netdata uses an approach and problem formulation very similar to the Netdata python [anomalies collector](https://learn.netdata.cloud/docs/agent/collectors/python.d.plugin/anomalies), just implemented in a much much more efficient and scalable way in the agent in c++.
-So if you would like to learn more about the approach and are familiar with Python that is a useful resource to explore, as is the corresponding [deepdive tutorial](https://nbviewer.org/github/netdata/community/blob/main/netdata-agent-api/netdata-pandas/anomalies_collector_deepdive.ipynb) where the default model used is PCA instead of K-Means but the overall approach and formulation is similar.
+So if you would like to learn more about the approach and are familiar with Python that is a useful resource to explore, as is the corresponding [deep dive tutorial](https://nbviewer.org/github/netdata/community/blob/main/netdata-agent-api/netdata-pandas/anomalies_collector_deepdive.ipynb) where the default model used is PCA instead of K-Means but the overall approach and formulation is similar.